 9. You cry easily.

 This one is especially problematic, as it often happens at very inopportune or embarrassing moments.
-Like other Feeling personality types, INFJs are prone to random tears.
-It can happen anywhere.
-It can happen at the crowded gym when you hear a sad song.
-It can happen when you’re in the grocery store and a thought or memory flickers across your mind.
-It can happen when you’re watching a kid’s show that has an especially tender moment.
+Like all Feeling types, INFJs are prone to random tears.
+It can happen anywhere and at any time: the crowded gym when you hear a sad song; the grocery store when a thought or memory flickers across your mind; while watching a kid’s show that has an especially tender moment.
 It happens all the time.
 And it cannot be helped.
-Which leads into the next problem…
+Which leads to the next problem…

 10. People think you’re strange and aloof.

-Other people probably regard us as a little bit odd.
-Let’s face it, INFJs are a tad unpredictable.
+Other people regard INFJs as a little odd.
+And let’s face it, INFJs are a tad unpredictable.
 Nobody knows if they will catch us beaming with happiness or crying our hearts out.
-Since we are so turned inwards and focused on our emotions and those of others, we can sometimes come off as rude or distracted.
+Since we are so turned inward and focused on emotions, we can sometimes come off as rude or distracted.
 We also need loads of alone time to recharge and process what we are feeling and why.
 We’re not snubbing people; we merely exist in our inner world, which is a constant hodge-podge of thoughts and emotions that we have to slowly sort through.

 11. You have to plan EVERYTHING, sometimes months in advance.